soton-pls/expo-esolang/README.md

 ## Solutions
 The `solutions/` folder contains a selection of solutions using different subsets of the characters, including our winning 9 character general solution!
 ## Credits
-Credits to Dillon Geary and George Rennie for designing the language and righting the interpreter.
+Credits to Dillon Geary and George Rennie for designing the language and writing the interpreter.
 Credits also to Chris Taperell (https://plaao.net) for creating the ANSI animation.